shopware/docs/products/extensions/search/extensibility.md

 ## The suggest gateway

-To show the results in the suggest dropdown, you have to extend [`Storefront/storefront/layout/header/search-suggest.html.twig`](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/views/storefront/layout/header/search-suggest.html.twig) like the *advanced search* does.
+To show the results in the suggest dropdown, you have to extend [`Storefront/storefront/layout/header/search-suggest.html.twig`](https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/views/storefront/layout/header/search-suggest.html.twig) like the Advanced Search does.

 ## Admin boosting detail